hanseaston/pandemic-produce-delivery-project/README.md

 Whether it is because of your **passion for social good**, or your desire to **hone your web programming skills**, or simply to find an opportunity to **gain some experiences programming with others**, we would love to have you.

 - Our slack server is coming up soon! <br />
 - If you have any hesitations, questions, or concerns.
-Feel free to [shoot me an email](hanszhang2000@gmail.com).
+Feel free to [mailto](hanszhang2000@gmail.com).
 Happy to connect!